mssfoobar/docs/docs/30_deployment/70-platform-aoh/60-setup-aoh-applications.md

 hasura --skip-update-check metadata --endpoint <http://localhost:port> --admin-secret <hasura-admin-secret> reload
 ```
 ### create nats stream for RnR
+use the following command in nats to create a jetstream

 ```
 // first create context for debezium nats-account